 Upcoming conferences and seminars

-The SummerHaven Investment Management Prize for the Best Paper at Rodney White Conference at Wharton
+Winner of the SummerHaven Investment Management Prize for Best Paper at the Wharton--Rodney L. White Center 2019 conference

 Under the surface of the Chinese Communist Party, there are rules that govern power sharing among rival factions and keep high-ranking individuals moving up the ladder.